 3. Work from Left to Right

-This was a little trick I picked up which I have found really useful over the years.
-I keep all my pending correspondence on the left and move/file on the right.
+This little trick can be really useful over the years.
+Keep all your pending correspondence on the left and move/file on the right.
 This also avoids paper shuffling which we can all be guilty of doing.

 4. To-Do Lists

-I write my to-do list the night before so I know exactly what I am to expect the next day before I go to bed.
-This helps me worry less about the day ahead and sets out clearly what I need to do, so I can just crack on with the work and tasks.
+Write a to-do list the night before so you know exactly what you expect the next day before you go to bed.
+This sets out clearly the days tasks, so you can just crack on with the work.
 You’ll obviously need a fabulous pen or two to write your lists – and these stylish pens do just the job.

 Not all offices have to be dull and boring.
 In fact, you are more productive and creative by surrounding yourself with objects you find appealing.
-I love having flowers, comics and pictures on show.
-Now I have this wonderful wall clock compliments the room beautifully.
+This wonderful wall clock compliments the room beautifully.
 While being organised can feel a little regimented, you can still do it in style.
-My office is bright and spacious and adding pops of colour here and there keep it inviting.
+This office is bright and spacious and adding pops of colour here and there keep it inviting.
 The Glasshouse range of stationery has been the perfect compliment to the current white and greys.